How to Recover From Zoom Fatigue

 The 4-7-8 Breath is recommended by Dr. Andrew Weil, as a fast path to calm.
-It’s quick and easy enough to use it whenever you experience tension or stress.
+It’s quick and easy enough to use whenever you experience tension or stress.

 Once you begin to add it to your everyday practice, you’ll find it helpful for preventing a stress response before it happens.

 By understanding the relationship between the breath in the body you can access these tools for stress management whenever you feel the anxiety begin to build.
 So next time Zoom fatigue strikes, take a moment to slow down and find your way back to a state of calm, one deep breath at a time.